Flsun3d/FlsunSlicer/doc/How to build - Mac OS.md

-# Building PrusaSlicer on Mac OS
+# Building FlsunSlicer on Mac OS

-To build PrusaSlicer on Mac OS, you will need the following software:
+To build FlsunSlicer on Mac OS, you will need the following software:

 - XCode
 - CMake